 There are hundreds of martial arts, which means it can be difficult to choose the most appropriate one.
 The best martial art for seniors is the one that aligns with their capabilities.
 So before beginning any training regimen, be sure to assess your physical abilities.
 You don't want to overdo things and injure yourself.
 It's important to begin slowly, then gradually build up your skill level.
 (If you have some sort of physical limitation, talk to the instructor.
 He or she should be able to adapt the exercises and techniques to suit your needs.)

 It's often said that tai chi is the best martial art for beginners because it involves slow, gentle movements with low impact.
 Most tai chi for seniors classes focus on health and meditation as opposed to self-defense, but they can show you how to move your body and can act as a good bridge to other disciplines.

 Here are a few types of defensive martial arts that may be good options for seniors:

 Judo focuses on using an adversary's strength against him or her.
-It allows you to disable an opponent by throwing him or her to the ground, then subduing him or her through pins, holds, and locks.
+It lets you disable an opponent by throwing him or her to the ground, then subduing him or her through pins, holds, and locks.
 You need a certain amount of dexterity, since the throwing and grappling can be demanding.
 Some instructors can adapt their classes so that seniors avoid moves that are too strenuous or uncomfortable.

 Aikido is ideal for older adults as well as people with disabilities.
 Like judo, aikido is based on turning an attacker's strength and power against him or her.
 By redirecting the force of an attack, a less physically equipped adult can overcome a younger and stronger opponent.
 Aikido does not generally involve punches and kicks.
 It can also teach you how to fall properly in order to avoid getting injured.